 Conclusion: Eating Vegetarian at Villa Italian Kitchen

-If you’d like more options, browse our growing list of vegetarian restaurant guides or start with our ultimate guide to eating vegetarian and vegan at restaurants.
+Want more options?
+Browse our growing list of vegetarian restaurant guides or start with our ultimate guide to eating vegetarian and vegan at restaurants.

-Villa Italian Kitchen is a mall-and-airport mainstay; the closest Italian-style peer outside food courts is Papa Gino’s, and Pizza Hut is the most widely available delivery alternative.
-For a side-by-side comparison of every major U.S. pizza chain on vegan cheese, plant-based meat, and dough ingredients, see our complete vegetarian pizza chain guide.
+Villa Italian Kitchen is a mall-and-airport mainstay.
+The closest Italian-style peer outside food courts is Papa Gino’s.
+Pizza Hut is the most widely available delivery alternative.
+For a side-by-side look at every major U.S. pizza chain on vegan cheese, plant-based meat, and dough, see our complete vegetarian pizza chain guide.